-- p.
-Once the STS be constructed and operational, a log book must be kept for the material removed from the STS detailing the following items: - a. removed material, date and source of it; - b. approximate volume and weight; - c. method by which it is removed and transported; - d. final disposal and location; - e. person that performs the service.
+- q.
+A log book must be kept for the material removed from the STS detailing the following items:

+- removed material, date and source of it;

+- b. approximate volume and weight;

+- c. method by which it is removed and transported;

+- d. final disposal and location;

+- e. person that performs the service.